-“Department” means the department of the Government principally assisting the Minister administering the Prisons Act 1981 with the administration of that Act;
+Department means the department of the Government principally assisting the Minister administering the Prisons Act 1981 with the administration of that Act;

-“non-parole period” means a non-parole period within the meaning of the Offenders Probation and Parole Act 1963;

-“Parole Board” means the Parole Board constituted under the Offenders Probation and Parole Act 1963;

-“parole officer” means a parole officer appointed under the Offenders Probation and Parole Act 1963;

-“probation period” means the probation period within the meaning of the Offenders Probation and Parole Act 1963.
+Department of the Attorney General means the department principally assisting the Attorney General in the administration of Acts administered by the Attorney General.

 (2) In these regulations, a reference to a form is a reference to a form set out in Schedule 1.